Yemen’s president steps aside amid efforts to end war

 It remains to be seen how the development will impact Yemen’s grinding conflict.
 A Saudi-led coalition of which the UAE is a member has for years been fighting the Iran-backed Houthi rebels to restore Hadi’s government to power.

-In a tweet, the Houthis’ top negotiator Mohammed Abdul-Salam dismissed the appointment of the new council.
+The Houthis’ top negotiator Mohammed Abdul-Salam dismissed any significance of the new council.
 The rebels have in the past benefited from squabbles among their rivals.
-“Our Yemeni people are not concerned with any illegitimate decisions made by illegitimate parties beyond their boundaries,” he tweeted.
+“Our Yemeni people are not concerned with any illegitimate decisions made by illegitimate parties beyond their borders,” Abdul-Salam tweeted.

-Peter Salisbury, Yemen expert at the International Crisis Group, described the power transfer as “A Big Deal” and the “most consequential shift in the inner workings of the anti-Houthi bloc since war began.”
+Peter Salisbury, Yemen expert at the International Crisis Group, described the power transfer as the “most consequential shift in the inner workings of the anti-Houthi bloc since war began.”

 Hadi, 76, said the newly established council will run the government and lead negotiations with the Houthis, according to a statement aired on state-run media.